GetDKAN/dkan_datastore/README.md

 [![Circle CI](https://circleci.com/gh/NuCivic/dkan_datastore.svg?style=svg)](https://circleci.com/gh/NuCivic/dkan_datastore)

+**DEPRECATED:** This module has been moved into [DKAN core](https://github.com/NuCivic/dkan) for release 7.x-1.13.
+To maintain backward compatibility with DKAN 7.x-1.12 and subsequent patch releases this project will remain on Github but new features will be applied directly to the DKAN core folder `modules/dkan/dkan_datastore`.

 # DKAN Datastore

 DKAN Datastore bundles a number of modules and configuration to allow users to upload CSV files, parse them and save them into the native database as flat tables, and query them through a public API.